-Badminton is an exciting sport, whether you’re looking to have fun at home or you’re considering serious play.
+Badminton is an exciting racket sport, whether you’re a new badminton player looking to have fun at home or you’re considering serious play.

-When you’re thinking about setting up a badminton court, however, it’s a good idea to get a feel for just how big the court is, what the dimensions are, and how the court is laid out.
+If you’re thinking about setting up a badminton court, however, it’s a good idea to get a feel for the badminton court size, what the dimensions are, and how the court is laid out.

 Here is everything you need to know about the dimensions of a badminton court.

-The length of the court is called the sideline, while the width edges of the court are called the baselines.
+The length of a badminton court is called the sideline, while the width of the badminton court edges are called the baselines.

 If you’re playing singles badminton, the standard court dimensions will be slightly smaller.

-Although the length of the sidelines is the same, each baseline is shortened by 1.5 feet or .46 meters, giving the baseline a length of 17 feet instead.
+Although the length of the sidelines is the same, each baseline or back boundary line is shortened by 1.5 feet or .46 meters, giving the baseline a length of 17 feet instead.

 This smaller space offers more control for singles players.